A Mixed Model Approach for Estimating Regional Functional Connectivity from Voxel-level BOLD Signals: Model Estimation

+with $\mathbf{1}(\cdot)$ and $\norm{\cdot}_2$ denoting the indicator function and Euclidean norm, respectively.
+The new parameters $\kgj,\sigma^2_{\bmgamma_j}, \sigma^2_{\bmeta} > 0$ represent variances, with the latter two corresponding to nugget effects that account for the fact that correlation across wavelet coefficients is generally weak.
+The other parameters $\teta,\tgj,\phgj > 0,$ $j = 1,\ldots,J$ govern the spatial (at both intra- and inter-regional scales) and wavelet correlations.
+While the smoothness parameters $\nu_j$ can, in principle, be estimated, this is notoriously difficult, so these are set to $\nu_j = 5/2$ throughout.

-As a full maximum likelihood approach is prohibitive, we will restrict our attention to individual pairs of regions, motivated by the position of the correlation $\rho_{jj'}$ as the primary parameters of interest.
-Specifically, we propose a two-stage estimation approach.
-In the first step, one isolates data for each region in order to estimate the covariance parameters associated with the intra-regional spatiotemporal noise $\gamma_j$.
-In the second step, one isolates each pair of regions in order to estimate the remaining parameters, which include the inter-regional correlations.
+Evaluating the full Gaussian likelihood is computationally prohibitive, \blu{being $O(N^3)$ in \fromrobinn{floating-point operations} and $O(N^2)$ in memory with $N$ data points}. \fromrobinn{The typical HCP subject in Section~\ref{sec:data} has roughly $20{,}000$ voxels across the regions of interest with $M = 69$ points in the wavelet domain.} Therefore, \blu{attention will be restricted} to individual pairs of regions since the correlations $\rho_{jj'}$ are the primary parameters of interest. \blu{A two-stage estimation approach is proposed}, similar to \cite{kang2012spatio} or \cite{castruccio2018scalable}.
+In the first step, data for each region \blu{is isolated} to estimate the covariance parameters associated with the intra-regional spatiotemporal structure; in the second step, each pair of regions \blu{is isolated} to estimate the remaining parameters, including the inter-regional correlations.

-\subsubsection{Stage \texorpdfstring{$1$}{1}: Estimating Region-Specific Parameters}
+\subsection{Stage 1: Estimating Region-Specific Parameters}